makaliifernandez/firebase-quickstart/README.md

     //       request.time < timestamp.date(2021, 7, 7);
     // }

-    // This is the rule to allow authorized requests match /things/{docId} {
+    // This is the rule to allow authorized requests scoped to the logged in users data match /things/{docId} {
       allow write: if request.auth.uid == request.resource.data.uid;
       allow read: if request.auth.uid == resource.data.uid;